jjx323/NCP-iMFVI/README.txt

+Code for the paper:
-Non-Certered Parametrization based infinite-dimensional mean-field variational inference approach
+Jiaming Sui, Junxiong Jia, Non-Certered Parametrization based infinite-dimensional mean-field variational inference approach, 2023, https://arxiv.org/abs/2211.10703

 This program is based on the program "https://github.com/jjx323/IPBayesML" and the following articles: